Badge photo

 • Google — The most commonly used tool of any experienced programmer.
 Very useful when trying to resolve errors.
 Here’s an example.

-• Python Documentation — A good place to find reference material on Python.
+• Official Python Documentation — A good place to find reference material on Python.

 Step 5: Keep Working on Harder Projects